-All sick leave used shall be certified by the employee and verified by such other evidence when required by the Employer for reasonable cause.
-It is not normally necessary for an employee to provide documentation for each occasion of sick leave usage.
-Verification of sick leave shall not be arbitrarily requested.
+All sick leave and sick time used shall be certified by the employee and verified by such other evidence when required by the Employer for reasonable cause.
+It is not normally necessary for an employee to provide documentation for each occasion of sick leave or sick time usage.
+Verification of sick leave or sick time shall not be arbitrarily requested.
 If there is reasonable cause for verification, the employee shall be notified of such requirement, including the reason for such verification, before or at the time the employee notifies the Employer of his/her absence.
 Falsification of such certification and/or evidence shall be cause for discipline up to and including dismissal.
 Standards and/or guidelines to be followed by the Employer in its determination of reasonable cause shall be provided to the Union and Bargaining Unit employees for their information.
 Nothing herein shall preclude the Employer from taking corrective action to address excessive absenteeism; such corrective action shall be grievable.